-- 1 From Exodus 4:25, we gather that only one son required to be circumcised.
-This would, of course, be the younger of the two. - 2 Perhaps we ought to mark that ten is the number of completeness.
-The ten passages in which the hardening is traced to Pharaoh himself are: Exodus 7:13 ("the heart of Pharaoh was firm" or "stiff"); ver.
+- From Exodus 4:25, we gather that only one son required to be circumcised.
+This would, of course, be the younger of the two. - Perhaps we ought to mark that ten is the number of completeness.
+The ten passages in which the hardening is traced to Pharaoh himself are:

+"Exodus 7:13 ("the heart of Pharaoh was firm" or "stiff"); ver.
 14 ("was heavy"); ver.
 22 ("firm"); 8:15 ("made heavy"); ver.
 19 (was "firm"); ver.
 32; 9:7, 34 ("heavy"); ver.
 35 ("firm"); 13:15 ("Pharaoh made hard," viz., his heart).
-The ten passages in which it is traced to the agency of God are: Exodus 4:21; 7:3; 9:12; 10:1; 10:20; 10:27; 11:10; 14:4; 14:8; 14:17.

-3 The rendering in our Authorized Version conveys a wrong impression, as if God had hardened Pharaoh's heart.
+The ten passages in which it is traced to the agency of God are: "Exodus 4:21; "Total 7:3; "Total 10:1; "Total 10:20; 10:27; "Total 11:10; "Total 14:4; 14:8; "Total 14:17. - fte3 The rendering in our Authorized Version conveys a wrong impression, as if God had hardened Pharaoh's heart.

-- 1 The understanding of this chapter especially will be greatly enhanced by comparing it throughout with the Bible-text.
-The object has been not only to tell the history, but, so far as might be within our limits, to explain the statements of Scripture. - 2 Such is the literal rendering, which in part may remove some of the difficulties. - 3 This view is, however, entertained by some notably by Josephus, who holds that the name Jehovah was first revealed to Moses. - 4 "It occurs in the Egyptian ritual, c.
-163, nearly in the same form, 'Tanem,' as a synonym of the monster serpent which represents the principle of antagonism to light and life."
-Speaker's Commentary, vol. 1., note 10. - 5 This is the literal meaning of the word rendered "plague," Exodus 11:1.
-Philo, however, and most interpreters, speak of ten plagues, and regard that number as symbolical of completeness. - 6 Exodus 8:22, 23.
-So literally, and not "earth." - 7 This is the correct rendering of the expressions in Exodus 7:19. - 8 Speaker's Commentary, vol. 1. see note - 9 The word does not properly mean "division" (as in our Authorized Version, 8:23), but, in the first place, deliverance, salvation, and also separation, distinction, and selection.
-Thus the Hebrew term as the reality connects the two ideas of salvation and separation. - 10 A modern writer has supposed them to have been the black-looking foul ulcers symbolized by the black, rusty ashes of the furnaces. - 11 We give the correct rendering of the passage.
+- ftfl The understanding of this chapter especially will be greatly enhanced by comparing it throughout with the Bible-text.
+The object has been not only to tell the history, but, so far as might be within our limits, to explain the statements of Scripture. - ftf2 Such is the literal rendering, which in part may remove some of the difficulties. - This view is, however, entertained by some notably by Josephus, who holds that the name Jehovah was first revealed to Moses. - "It occurs in the Egyptian ritual, c.
+163, nearly in the same form, "Tanem," as a synonym of the monster serpent which represents the principle of antagonism to light and life."
+Speaker's Commentary, vol. 1., note 10. - This is the literal meaning of the word rendered "plague," Exodus 11:1.
+Philo, however, and most interpreters, speak of ten plagues, and regard that number as symbolical of completeness. - ftt6 "REEZ Exodus 8:22, 23.
+So literally, and not "earth." - This is the correct rendering of the expressions in Exodus 7:19.

-- 12 We give the literal translations. - 13 Or "carried."
-The storm literally carries the swarm of locusts. - 14 Generally, it is not the east but the south wind that brings the locusts, from Ethiopia or Libya.
-It was purposely from a long distance that they were sent, to show that Jehovah reigned everywhere. - 15 The three first verses of Exodus 11 must have been spoken to Moses before his last interview with Pharaoh.
+- ftf8 Speaker's Commentary, vol. 1. see note - The word does not properly mean "division" (as in our Authorized Version, 8:23), but, in the first place, deliverance, salvation, and also separation, distinction, and selection.
+Thus the Hebrew term as the reality connects the two ideas of salvation and separation. - ftf10 A modern writer has supposed them to have been the black-looking foul ulcers symbolized by the black, rusty ashes of the furnaces. - ftf11 We give the correct rendering of the passage. - ftf12 We give the literal translations. - ftf13 Or "carried."
+The storm literally carries the swarm of locusts. - ftf14 Generally, it is not the east but the south wind that brings the locusts, from Ethiopia or Libya.
+It was purposely from a long distance that they were sent, to show that Jehovah reigned everywhere. - The three first verses of Exodus 11 must have been spoken to Moses before his last interview with Pharaoh.
 Verse 1 should be rendered: "And Jehovah had said unto Moses," etc. They are inserted after 10:29, because they account for and explain the confident reply with which Moses met the challenge of Pharaoh.
-Evidently, 11:4, and what follows, form part of that reply of Moses to Pharaoh which begins in 10:29. - 16 If, as we have argued in this volume, the monarch under whom the Exodus took place was Thorhines II., it is remarkable that he left no son, but was succeeded by his widow; so that in that night Pharaoh's only son was slain with the firstborn of Egypt.
+Evidently, 11:4, and what follows, form part of that reply of Moses to Pharaoh which begins in 10:29. - ftf16 If, as we have argued in this volume, the monarch under whom the Exodus took place was Thorhines II., it is remarkable that he left no son, but was succeeded by his widow; so that in that night Pharaoh's only son was slain with the firstborn of Egypt.